 Summer Term 2020 presented many challenges and new opportunities.
 We were optimistic that the children would be learning new skills and were determined that it would be a term well spent, no matter how long or little was in or out of school.
 Our pupils demonstrated true learning resilience, independence, problem solving skills and creativity.
 Their progress was clear and, more importantly, we all remained connected as a learning community.
 It was an inspiration to witness pupils and their families reaching out to one another and creating support networks in these testing times.

-Following the Prime Minister’s announcement on 4th January 2021, we enter a period of Remote Teaching and Learning confident in the knowledge that our systems and procedures offer our pupils the very best possible alternative to classroom-based teaching.
+Following the Prime Minister’s announcement on 4th January 2021, we entered a second period of Remote Teaching and Learning confident in the knowledge that our systems and procedures offer our pupils the very best possible alternative to classroom-based teaching.

 “It really does feel that Feltonfleet has pulled out all the stops and responded brilliantly to a situation none of us would have ever thought possible in our lifetime.
 The experience of friends with children at other schools has not been as favourable as ours.”

 “The effort you and your team have put in to implement and run the home schooling is incredible.
 It is clear that the programme is being continuously reviewed and tweaked and the ongoing improvements are noticeable.”

 “You have all delivered above and beyond in terms of the fabulous engaging lessons.”

 “The remote learning model put in place at Feltonfleet is perfectly balanced, and highly educationally productive.”

 “The quality of the remote learning, the pastoral support, the ‘extra mile’ that you and your staff have provided during this difficult time has simply been outstanding.”

 “Through my role as a teacher and private tutor, I’ve been able to observe and hear about the provision of a number of schools at this time.
 Throughout this lock down period, Feltonfleet has consistently stood head and shoulders above so many other schools.”